Hi! I’m Crystal.

 - Hill Country Chapter of the Texas Association for Play Therapy

-As a parent, you may feel frustrated with your child, overwhelmed, hopeless and or not even sure where to begin.
-I believe that there is hope (yes, even for your teenager).
-Reaching out for help can be hard.
-I’m here to make that step easier for you.
+As a parent, you may feel frustrated, overwhelmed, hopeless and or not even sure where to begin.
+I believe that there is hope.
+Reaching out can be hard and I’m here to help.

 I use successful, well-researched interventions in my practice.
 The combination of play therapy, sand tray therapy, expressive arts and art therapy (and sometimes my therapy dog, Anna) can work wonders with children and teens!